‘Vikalp’ stands for ‘alternative’ and ‘Nai Dishayen’ symbolises

 through innovative, accessible, and sustainable solutions

 A global enabling environment is an absolute prerequisite for stimulating overall growth in developing countries and countries with economies in transition.
-At Vikalp, we prioritize ‘sustainable development’: "Development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+At VIKALP, we prioritize ‘sustainable development’, “Development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
 We believe that any initiative for sustainable development, in spirit and action, places value in equal opportunity for all.
 It places value in being inclusive, accessible, empowering, and being accountable.

-We at Vikalp, believe that people with mental illness are ‘people’ first.
-We acknowledge that discrimination against any person, on the basis of mental illness and disability is a violation of the inherent dignity of the person.
+We at Vikalp, believe that people with mental illness are “people” first.
+We acknowledge that discrimination against any person, based on mental illness and disability is a violation of the inherent dignity of the person.
 We acknowledge mental health as a human right.
 We strive towards creating environments that are enabling and empowering and strengthen the voice of the consumer of the service.